Skip to main content

 The Open Syndrome Definition Initiative provides a set of simple tools to make syndrome definitions accessible in different formats.
 Whether you’re a healthcare practitioner drafting definitions in plain text or a developer integrating them into your systems, we’ve got you covered.

-Our tooling was built on top of the osi-python package that works as a CLI and a library.
+Our tooling was built on top of the open-syndrome-python package that works as a CLI and a library.
 To install it, run:

 OSI CLI #

 You can pass a case definition to this option and get a formatted JSON out of it.
-This can be done in two ways: 1) calling osi convert will open an interactive prompt where you can paste the text, or 2) you can pass the text after the --human-readable-definition or -hr option.
+This can be done in two ways: 1) calling opensyndrome convert will open an interactive prompt where you can paste the text, or 2) you can pass the text inline after the -hr / --human-readable-definition option, or from a file using the -hf option.

-osi convert --human-readable-definition "Fever, cough, and difficulty breathing for 3 days"
+opensyndrome convert -hr "Fever, cough, and difficulty breathing for 3 days"

-In case you want to try other Large Language Models (LLMs), you can use the --model option to specify it.
-If you want to have it in other spoken languages, you can use the --language option to specify it.
+In case you want to try other Large Language Models (LLMs), you can use the --provider option to select a provider (e.g. ollama, openai, anthropic, mistral, deepseek, gemini) and --model to specify the model name.
+If you want to have it in other spoken languages, you can use the --language option.
 The same applies to the humanize command.

 The JSON output is a starting point to be refined further.